parents and kid on a bike

 We want our kids to be involved in all sorts of things, like after-school activities and camps.
 While these things can make for well-rounded kids, they can create a financial burden for parents.
 I would suggest creating a fund just for these expenses so when it’s time to pay for dues, fees, uniforms, or equipment, you have the money set aside.
 This practice can also help you set limits if your kids want to try everything under the sun.

 Where should you save this money?
 Sure, you could stuff it into a coffee can or under your mattress, but ideally, look for a place that will earn you some interest.
-Check with your bank – some bank accounts have a feature where you can save money for specific categories, or set up auto-withdrawals in a separate, interest-bearing account.
+Check with your bank – some bank accounts have a feature where you can for specific categories, or set up auto-withdrawals in a separate, interest-bearing account.

-Spending money
+Spending money for the kids

 Saving for college